microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

 As you already know, the availability group includes three Kubernetes replicas with a primary and two secondaries with all CRUD operations for the availability group are managed internally, including creating the availability group or joining replicas to the availability group created.

-- To test that a failover between the replicas, we will simulate a "crash" that will trigger an HA event and will force one of the secondary replicas to get promoted to a primary replica.
+- To test that failover between the replicas, we will simulate a "crash" that will trigger an HA event and will force one of the secondary replicas to get promoted to a primary replica.
 Open two side-by-side PowerShell sessions.
 On the left side session, use the _`kubectl get pods -n arc`_ to review the deployed pods.
-The right side session will be used to monitor the pods on the cluster using the _`kubectl get pods -n arc -w`_ command.
+The right-side session will be used to monitor the pods on the cluster using the _`kubectl get pods -n arc -w`_ command.
 As you can see, three SQL replicas with four containers each are running.

     ![side-by-side PowerShell sessions](./22.png)